 The FDA approves buprenorphine for clinical use (2002).
 In 2002, the FDA approved buprenorphine, a medication-assisted treatment (MAT) for opioid addiction.
 Unlike methadone, dispensed with in a structured clinic, specially qualified physicians can prescribe buprenorphine.

 Most Effective Treatment for Alcohol in the Present

 As you can see, there have been many drastic changes when it comes to alcohol abuse treatment.
 But what forms of treatment are popular today that are proven to be effective?

 Holistic Treatment: The philosophy behind holistic programs is that all three areas of health (mind, body and spirit) are treated.
 This means that if there is disease in one area, it will negatively affect the other two areas.
 A holistic rehab program strives to heal all three areas so that an individual can remain sober even after all primary issues that influence substance abuse are successfully resolved.

 Cognitive Behavioral Therapy (CBT): This is a short-range, goal-oriented psychotherapy treatment focusing on a practical, hands-on approach to problem solving.
-The goal of this particular form of therapy is to alter patterns of behavior and the thinking that is behind an individual’s difficulties.
+The goal of cognitive behavioral therapy is to alter patterns of behavior and the thinking that is behind an individual’s difficulties.
 Ideally, this also alters the way that the individual thinks.
 The therapy is utilized to help treat various issues, including relationship problems, sleeping difficulties, anxiety, depression and alcohol or drug abuse.

 Medication-Assisted Treatment: We use FDA-approved medications in conjunction with evidence-based therapies for MAT.
 The SAMHSA determined medication-assisted treatment is an effective way to treat addiction as it may even assist recovering users to remain in treatment for longer periods of time.
 This helps extend over all phases of sobriety and paves the way for a triumphant recovery.